bonagin/config/README.md

   * *.conf files can be updated externally.

 ## Requirements
-  * Supports any Go version
+  * Supports Go 1.7 or later

 ---------------------------------------